gowthamvishnu/GIT-Q-A/README.md

 8)what is git pull?
   * it is used to get the latest changes from the remote repository.
+  cmd: git pull remote_repo_url

 9)what is git fetch?
   * it will do the fetch (or). it will track (or) it will download the remote changes but it doesn't reflect on the local repository.
+  cmd: git fetch remote_repo_url

 10)what is  git merge?
   * if we want to reflect the remote changes in the local repository we will use the git merge followed by the git fetch.
-  * we can say that git merge = git pull + git fetch.
+  * we can say that git merge = git pull + git fetch. git merge source_branch_name
+ Note:whenever you are merging you have to remember that you were always checkout in the destination branch.

 11)git cherry-pick?
   * it is the act of picking a commit from a branch and apply it to another branch.
   * you can switch to the correct branch and cherry-pick the commit to where it should belong.